ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Implementation Details of Proof of Concept

-Once registered, the proxy needs to authenticate itself by presenting a valid signature for a random nonce sent by the coordinator using the proxy's private ECDSA key.
-Upon successful validation of the proxy's signature, the coordinator issues to the proxy a signed JSON Web Token (JWT)~\cite{rfc7519jwt} that confirms the proxy's authenticity.
-The proxy can subsequently present the JWT to the coordinator to retrieve new queries and submit responses until the token's expiration (e.g., one day after issuance).
+Once registered, the proxy needs to authenticate itself prior to receiving queries by presenting a valid signature for a random nonce sent by the broker using the proxy's private ECDSA key.
+Upon successful validation of the proxy's signature, the broker issues to the proxy a signed JSON Web Token (JWT)~\cite{rfc7519jwt} that confirms the proxy's authenticity.
+The proxy can subsequently present the JWT to the broker to retrieve new queries and submit responses until the token's expiration.